 1. Silence your ego

-Once I admitted that I needed to pay an expert to help me (see Rule 2), I instantly saw the benefits.
+Once I admitted that I needed to pay an expert to help me (cue Rule 2), I instantly realised the benefits.
 The same applies to business: if you don’t have an accountancy qualification, hire someone who does.
+If you’re not a digital marketing expert, find a gun employee or contractor who is.
+If you didn’t go to law school… well, you get the point.

 2. Outsource outside your inner circle

-Even if you’re a solo-preneur with no employees, you don’t have to go it alone.
-Thanks to virtual assistants and outsourcing sites like Airtasker and Taskrabbit you can now cast aside tasks for as little as $5 a job.
+Even if you’re a ‘solo-preneur’ with no employees, you don’t have to go it alone.
+Thanks to virtual assistants and gig-economy sites like Airtasker and TaskRabbit you can now outsource tasks – especially everyday odd jobs.

-At The Collective magazine I have a task force of over 70 freelancers around the world, who I call on for different projects.
-But if delegating outside your contracted employees, don’t forget to cover your back against security breaches by marking all important documents as private and asking freelancers to sign a confidentiality agreement, even if only performing admin tasks.
+When I ran The Collective magazine, I had a taskforce of over 70 freelancers around the world who I called on for different projects – and it worked well.
+However, if you’re delegating outside your contracted employee pool, don’t forget to cover your back against security breaches by marking important documents as private and asking freelancers to sign confidentiality agreements, even if only performing admin tasks.

 3. Stop being stingy

-As a small business owner working on a shoestring, it can be tempting to save money by having a ‘DIY’ attitude.
-But is this really the most profitable way to spend your time?
-I could spend a morning organising travel plans for my upcoming speaking gigs, or I could spend that time meeting two advertising clients and potentially strike deals upwards of $50,000.
+As a small business owner working on a shoestring, it can be tempting to save money with a DIY attitude.
+But is this really profitable?
+Most of the time, probably not.
+I could spend a morning organising travel plans for my upcoming speaking gigs, or I could spend that time meeting with advertising clients and potentially striking deals – making much more money on the latter compared to the cost of hiring someone to perform the former.
+It’s simple economics.

 4. Use your words wisely

 The secret to successful delegation is clear, precise instructions.
-If you have a ‘my way or the highway’ attitude and you know you’ll only be happy if a project is completed to your exact specifications, then it’s your responsibility to communicate this eloquently.
-Over email is always best so there’s a paper trail for later.
+If you have a ‘my way or the highway’ attitude – an uncompromising mentality that a project should be completed based on your exact specifications, which isn’t necessarily a bad thing – then it’s your responsibility to communicate this eloquently.
+Email is ideal as it creates a paper trail for later reference.

-But be warned: this is not the same as micro-managing!
-You should be able to brief someone once – well – and then leave them to do their thing without hovering.
+Don’t confuse this with micro-managing, though.
+You should be able to brief someone once – and then leave them to do their thing without hovering over their shoulder, so to speak.

 5. Don’t aim for zero

-Instead I love the attitude of Yahoo!
+I love the attitude of former Yahoo!
 CEO Marissa Mayer, who celebrates her never-ending to-do list.
-At the start of every day, Melissa writes a to-do list with the important items at the top and unimportant items at the bottom.
-She’s quoted as saying that "If I did [get to the bottom of the list] it would be a real bummer.
-Because think about all those things at the very bottom of your to-do list that really shouldn't take time out of your day.”
+At the start of every day, Melissa writes a to-do list with the important items at the top and unimportant ones down the bottom.
+She once said: “If I did [get to the bottom of the list] it would be a real bummer.
+Because think about all those things at the very bottom of your to-do list that really shouldn’t take time out of your day.”

 6. Don’t give away your joy

-Even when you do become an expert at releasing power, don’t forget to savour the tasks you do enjoy – even if they are a time zap.
-Personally, I will always take time to write my own editor’s letter every month for the magazine, even though it sometimes means other more financially-viable meetings have to be pushed to one side.
+Even when you do become an expert delegator, don’t forget to savour the tasks you do enjoy – even if they are a time zap.
+There will always be the little everyday tasks I love, even though sometimes they might be less financially viable than other tasks.
+I love to write, for instance – usually not the greatest cash cow in the world!

-I’ll also always take time out to reply to readers’ emails, even thought it could be argued that one of my team could do it for me.
-If you have an odd love for filing, transcribing or cleaning the office kitchen, then do it.
-Just do it because you want to – not because there’s no other option.
+I’ll also always take time out to reply to emails.
+You might have an odd love for filing, transcribing or cleaning the office kitchen.
+No shame – do it because you want to, not because there’s no other option.
+Control freaks need an outlet, after all.